 This aggregation of land use, shifting within the city, guided by zoning that has yet to catch up, is one of the battles that architects and planners must engage in to establish quality over utility.
-The utilitarian ideal of NYC’s first zoning resolution of 1916 and its subsequent ammendments do not necessarily accommodate the ideal urban design solutions of today.
-Mixed use projects, such as Hudson Yards in Midtown West, will alter the landscape as it was defined in the original codes.
-This type of development encompasses the current theories of public transportation, accessible amenities and workplaces, along with diversity and convenience.
+The utilitarian ideal of NYC's first zoning resolution of 1916 and its subsequent ammendments do not necessarily accommodate ideal urban design solutions.
+Mixed use projects, such as Hudson Yards in Midtown West will alter the landscape as it was defined in the original codes.
+This type of development encompasses the current theories of public transportation, accessible amenities and workplaces, and diversity and convenience.

-References: Washington Post: As land use planning changes, ‘zoning’ is no longer appropriate by Roger K. Lewis; The Atlantic Cities: The Birth of Zoning Codes, A History by Amanda Erickson
+via Washington Post: As land use planning changes, ‘zoning’ is no longer appropriate by Roger K. Lewis